buqhek/power_outages_analysis/README.md

 - **Seasonal Indicators:** Splitting the months into different seasons, and checking when an outage starts according to that

 Ultimately, I built a function transformer that does all of this, and returns a dataframe containing all of this information.
+The reason I found used all of them in particular was because in regards to predicting the average monthly electricity price in the U.S. state, binary features such as the different times of day and peak demand hours make it easier to create opportunities to draw patterns in the data, like realizing that if outages seem to start during business hours or mainly during weekdays, then prices will be lower since businesses will not pay a lot for electricity that isn't consistent.
+This sentiment continues for all of the business context, but also for the times of day, seasonal indicators, and basic temporal features.

-In addition to the function transformer, I also included a simple imputer that fills missing values with the mean.
+Continuing, I also included a simple imputer to this pipeline that fills missing values with the mean.
 This was purposefully placed after the function transformer so that it could fill any possible missing values before the dataframe's information was passed into the actual regression function in the second part of the pipeline.

 This is what my Datetime preprocessor looks like: